masyamandev/retroarch_shaders/README.md

 10. Replace original file `/boot/anbernic` from `ANBERNIC` volume with a created one on the previous step.
 11. Unmount SD card and insert it to your device.
 12. Switch on the device.
 It should boot Linux as usual.
 13. Go to RetroArch, press Start, Game Settings.
-Set Game Ratio to `4/3`, Integer Scale to `AUTO`, Shader set to `INTEGER-SCALER-PLUS`, Decoration to `NONE`.
+Set Game Ratio to `4/3`, Integer Scale to `AUTO`, Shader set to `INTEGER-SCALER-BEST-ATTEMPT`, Decoration to `NONE`.
 14. You're done.
 Enjoy.

 # Known issues